JasperArneberg/ECE382_Lab8/README.md

 The LEFT_CAL and RIGHT_CAL allowed the motor speeds to be tweaked individually.
 After some brief testing, the right calibration was set to -5 and the left calibration was left at 0.
 The robot drove straight ahead as desired.

+With this design, consistency was the most important concern.
+The robot had to turn exactly 90 degrees each time it was told to.
+In order to maintain this consistency, the robot's movement was stopped before and after each turn.
+This allowed the turns to execute nearly perfectly every time.

 ##Conclusion
+In conclusion, this laboratory exercise taught a few important lessons.
+First, feedback systems greatly improve a design's performance.
+My design had virtually no feedback systems.
+I had to trust that the robot would turn exactly 90 degrees every time I told it to.
+In order to make this work, I did painstaking calibration each time I put a new battery in.
+A much better way would be to use the IR sensors to tell when the robot had turned away from the wall.
+An edge-following method would accomplish this.
+Although is more coding-intensive, an edge-following strategy works much more consistently.

+Overall, this lab was a great way to wrap up the semester.
+It provided a fun and practical application of microcontrollers, while also facilitating a competetive atmosphere.
+This was definitely the highlight of ECE 382 and one of the highlights of my academic career.

 ##Documentation
 I used http://www.tablesgenerator.com/markdown_tables to generate markdown tables efficiently.